Zip Trees: Implementations

 In this section we present pseudocode implementing zip tree insertion and deletion.
 We leave the implementation of search as an exercise.
 Our pseudocode assumes an endogenous representation (nodes are items), with each node $x$ having a key $x.\Key$, a rank $x.\Rank$, and pointers to the left and right children $x.\Left$ and $x.\Right$ of $x$ respectively.
 We give two implementations designed to achieve different goals.

 Our first goal is to minimize lines of code.
 This we do by using recursion.
-Our recursive methods for insertion and deletion appear in Algorithms \ref{list:RecursiveInsertion} and \ref{list:RecursiveDeletion}.
+Our recursive methods for insertion and deletion appear in Algorithm \ref{impl:Recursive}.
 Method $\mathtt{insert}(x,\Root)$ inserts node $x$ into the tree with root \emph{root} and returns the root of the resulting tree.
 It requires that $x$ not be in the initial tree.
+Once the last line of \texttt{insert} (``return \emph{root}'') in Algorithm \ref{impl:Recursive} is reached, \texttt{insert} can actually return from the outermost call: all further tests will fail, and no additional assignments will be done.
 Method $\mathtt{delete}(x,\Root)$ deletes node $x$ from the tree with root \emph{root} and returns the root of the resulting tree.
 It requires that $x$ be in the initial tree.
-Unzipping is built into the insertion method; in deletion, zipping is done by the separate method in Algorithm \ref{list:Zip}.
-Method \texttt{zip} zips the paths with top nodes $x$ and $y$ and returns the top node of the resulting path.
+Unzipping is built into the insertion method; in deletion, zipping is done by the separate method $\mathtt{zip}(x,y)$, which zips the paths with top nodes $x$ and $y$ and returns the top node of the resulting path.
 It requires that all descendants of $x$ have smaller key than all descendants of $y$.